wonscha/contact-manager/README.md

 - Dependency setup

-  - To install dependencies on pipenv virtual environment:
+  - To install dependencies on pipenv virtual environment, from the base directory:

   ```sh
   make deps